codeashesh-cloud/solar_radiation_ml_model/README.md

 * Try other boosting algorithms
 * Deploy the model using Flask or Streamlit
 * Add a dashboard for interactive visualization

+**Ashesh Bhattarai**
+@ 2025 Ashesh Bhattarai
+This project is owned and created by me.